NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Updating the Server Secret {#rollingSecret}

-All servers in an anycast group must be able to verify the Server Cookies constructed by all other servers in that anycast set at all times.
-Therefore it is vital that the Server Secret is shared among all servers before it us used to generate Server Cookies.
+All servers in an anycast set must be able to verify the Server Cookies constructed by all other servers in that anycast set at all times.
+Therefore it is vital that the Server Secret is shared among all servers before it is used to generate Server Cookies.

 Also, to maximize maintaining established relationships between clients and